jrburke/module/README.md

 with `(module('brush').paint)`, and rewriting the destructure to just be `module('brush')`.

+If it was hard to specify this mutable slot in this way, it could be delayed until a later ES version: cycles happen but they are rare, and the module system could instead give very informative, targeted error messages on how to fix the cycle for now.

+Since the module API allows placement of module gets anywhere in the source, there are easy ways to solve cycles in the meantime by the user choosing to do the `module('brush')` substitutions themselves.

 ## `module` API description

 The `module` API was chosen such that the API names have a declarative feel, to